Mons pubis reduction

 - Impression of carrying a weight, particularly when moving around.

 Some women are bothered by the prominence of the mons pubis and how they perceive that it affects their appearance and self-confidence.

 There can be little doubt that the most effective way to reduce the size of the mons pubis in overweight women, is by sensible weight loss.
-However, this is not effective for all women and many will need to consider other options such as liposuction, liposculpture, surgical reduction or a mini-abdominoplasty.
-In some cases, a combination of these will be required to achieve the desired result.
+However, this is not effective for all women and many will need to consider other options such as surgical reduction.
+Liposuction, liposculpture and mini-abdominoplasty are rarely effective in reducing the size of the mons pubis.

 For a minority of women, the problem is that the skin sags and is excessive without the presence of over abundant fat tissue.
 The most common causes are age-related thinning and stretching of the skin with loss of subcutaneous connective tissue.
 Less commonly these features result from massive weight loss where fat deposits have been eliminated but the stretched skin remains.

 This patient has managed to achieve significant weight loss and then undergone an abdominoplasty.
 She remained concerned by the weight, prominence and discomfort associated with the mons pubis and labia majora.
 There had been little or no change in fat deposition in this area and the abdominoplasty had no effect on the enlarged mons pubis.

 This patient has a normal body mass index and has not had any significant weight loss.
 She complained of being aware of increased prominence of mons pubis area from her late teenage years.
 She had become an exotic dancer and was bothered both by the friction when wearing Lycra and the appearance of the lump which was much more prominent when she was standing.